skklogw7/Words-With-Friends-Tile-Counter/README.md

 # Words-With-Friends-Tile-Counter
-This program uses array lists to keep track of the remaining tiles in a game of Words With Friends
+This simple program uses array lists to keep track of the remaining tiles in a game of Words With Friends.

 Note: I made this after my introductory computer science course.
-Tips on how to improve would be appreciated.
-I look forward to seeing my programming skill safter my next two CS classes: 1) object oriented programming and 2) data structures.
+My next two CS classes are 1) object oriented programming and 2) abstraction and data structures.

 This program is fun and simple to use.
 Simply enter each word played from your Words With Friends game, one at a time.
 Importantly, do NOT be redundant with entered letters.
 For example, if you play the word "foo" horizontally,